San Jose Sharks Logo

 San Jose Sharks Logo 2008-present

-Only the turquoise color has been updated in the current logo – it has acquired a lighter shade.
-Compositionally, nothing has changed: a shark with a club, as before, occupies the central place in the drawing.
+Only the teal color has been updated in the current logo – it has acquired a lighter shade.
+Compositionally, nothing has changed: as before, the shark with the stick occupies the central place in the drawing.

 Font and Colors